AhmedAGadir/azza-supplementary-school/src/data/programs/english.md

 ---
-name: English
+name: English Language
 order: 3
-dropdownDescription: Discover the nuances of English through a journey of linguistic exploration and expression.
+dropdownDescription: Discover the world of English language in an interactive and enjoyable way.
 featured: true
 hero:
-  tagline: Words Shape the World
+  tagline: Exploring the World of Words
-  headline: Azza's English Excellence Program
+  headline: Azza's English Language Program
-  text: Deepen your command of the English language under the guidance of expert educators, committed to bringing every student into the world of nuanced communication and insightful literary appreciation.
+  text: Help your child improve their English skills through fun and practical lessons, with specialized teachers who aim to enhance communication and creative abilities.
   action:
-    label: Enroll today
+    label: Enroll Now
     href: '/enroll'
     icon: true
   image:
     src: '/images/stock/english-board.webp'
 infoSection:
-  headline: The English Program That Expands Boundaries
+  headline: English Program for Development and Creativity
-  text: Delve into the layers of English, experiencing the powerful literary heritage and modern expressions that connect and move societies across the globe.
+  text: Immerse in the English learning experience, getting to know both classic literature and modern usage of the language in everyday life.
-  ages: 5 - 16 years old
+  ages: 5-16 years
-  dates: Sept.
-23 - July 6
+  dates: September 23 - July 6
-  schedule: Saturdays from 10AM - 2PM
+  schedule: Saturdays from 10 AM to 2 PM
-  classSize: Student to teacher ratio of 15:1
+  classSize: Student to teacher ratio 15:1
 descriptionSection:
   text: >
-    ## Our unique approach to English literacy
+    ## Our Special Approach to English Teaching

-    From essential grammar rules to advanced rhetoric, our program covers the expanse of the English language, enabling students to convey their ideas effectively and creatively.
-Interactive lessons encourage students to refine their written and verbal English skills, positioning them as confident contributors in global dialogues.
+    Our program covers various aspects of the English language, from basics to advanced skills.
+Students will develop their expressive and creative abilities through interactive lessons, enhancing their confidence in dialogues and discussions.

-    ### What they will learn
+    ### What Students Will Learn

-    * Advanced grammar, expansive vocabulary, and expressive stylistic techniques.
+    * Mastery of English grammar, rich vocabulary, and expressive writing styles.

-    * Assurance in various communication forms, bridging casual chats and scholarly discussions.
+    * Confidence in using the language in different communicative situations.

-    * Critical appreciation and analysis of diverse literary genres and historical periods.
+    * Analytical appreciation of various literary genres.

-    * Techniques in persuasive argumentation and captivating narrative construction.
+    * Development of creative and expressive writing skills.

-    * Cultivation of a distinct personal writing style, fostering academic advancement and personal growth.
+    * Building a unique personal writing style that supports personal and academic growth.

-    In our vibrant learning atmosphere, students find encouragement and intellectual stimulation vital for proficiency in English.
-Our educators serve not merely as teachers but as guides in literary exploration, instilling an enduring love for the English language and its pivotal role in cultural discourse.
+    We ensure our program offers an interactive educational environment that encourages students to inquire and innovate, helping them master English in a fun and practical way.
+Our specialized and enthusiastic teachers are dedicated to helping students explore and appreciate the world of the English language.
   portraitImage: '/images/stock/english-books.jpeg'
   squareImage1: '/images/stock/english-lesson.jpeg'
   squareImage2: '/images/stock/english-writing.png'
 pricingSection:
-  tagline: A Single Investment in Holistic Education
+  tagline: An Investment in Comprehensive Education
-  headline: Complete Academic Enrichment, One Annual Fee
+  headline: Comprehensive Educational Program with an Annual Fee
-  text: Dive into a comprehensive educational experience with our all-encompassing curriculum, designed for holistic growth and exploration.
+  text: Enjoy a rich and comprehensive educational experience with our integrated curriculum, designed to stimulate overall growth and creativity.
   pricing:
-    name: Full Academic Year Enrollment
+    name: Full Academic Year Registration
     price: £240
     interval: per academic year
-    shortDescription: All-encompassing educational journey across key subjects
+    shortDescription: Comprehensive educational experience covering key academic subjects
     features:
-      - feature: Comprehensive curriculum including Arabic, cultural studies, Maths, and English
+      - feature: An inclusive curriculum encompassing Mathematics, Cultural Studies, Arabic, and English
-      - feature: One fee, multiple subjects - simplicity in academic planning
+      - feature: One fee for multiple subjects - simplifying academic planning
     action:
-      label: Enroll Today
+      label: Enroll Now
       href: '/enroll'
       icon: true
 ---